JJ Grey & Mofro: Country Ghetto (2007) and Orange Blossoms (2008)

 In 2007, JJ Grey & Mofro became the new name of the band under new record label Alligator, and the album Country Ghetto was released.
-The album featured slower, more soulful songs such as "The Sun is Shining Down", along with faster, and more rock and roll type songs such as "War" and "Country Ghetto".
-The song "The Sun is Shining Down" is featured in the closing scene of the Season 3 Finale of House of Cards.
+The album was produced by Dan Prothero and featured slower, more soulful songs such as "The Sun is Shining Down", along with faster, and more rock and roll type songs such as "War" and "Country Ghetto".
+The song "The Sun is Shining Down" is featured in the opening scene of the Season 3 Finale of House of Cards.
 The next studio album was Orange Blossoms, released in 2008.
 Orange Blossoms features songs such as "On Fire" and "Wylf (What You're Looking For)" that revolve around sexual themes more so than previous songs performed by JJ Grey & Mofro.
+It marked the fourth consecutive album produced by Dan Prothero.

 Georgia Warhorse (2010) and This River (2013)

 Their fifth studio album is Georgia Warhorse that was released in 2010.
 The album is named after a cricket that is found in northern Florida that is known for its strength despite its small size.
 The album features songs such as "The Sweetest Thing" that includes vocals from Toots Hibbert, from Toots and The Maytals.
 It also features Derek Trucks, from The Allman Brothers Band and The Tedeschi Trucks Band, on the song "Lullaby" playing slide guitar.
 Daryl Hance, who was an original member of Mofro, left the band in 2010 before this album was made to pursue a solo career.
 Hance was replaced on the guitar by Andrew Trube.
 JJ Grey & Mofro released This River in April 2013.
 The album features familiar upbeat songs such as "Florabama, "99 Shades of Crazy", and "Your Lady, She's Shady".
+Both records were again produced by Dan Prothero.

 Ol' Glory (2015)

 JJ Grey & Mofro released Ol' Glory on February 24, 2015, marking their first release on Provogue Records.
 Like many of their previous records, Ol' Glory contains tracks with southern inspired narratives with a unique blend of blues, rock, folk, funk, and gospel.
+It marked the seventh consecutive album produced by Dan Prothero.